 10 The Water Resources Legislation Amendment Act 2007 Pt.
 11 deals with certain transitional issues some of which may be relevant for this Act.

-11 On the date as at which this reprint was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
+11 On the date as at which this compilation was prepared, the Water Services Legislation Amendment and Repeal Act 2012 s.
 34 and 39(2) had not come into operation.
 They read as follows:

 Part 4 — Metropolitan Water Supply, Sewerage, and Drainage Act 1909 amended